If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 Are artists going to lose out to AI?

-You may have read a recent Vice article about this AI artwork that won a digital art competition at the Colorado State Fair.
+You may have read a recent Vice article about this AI artwork that won a digital art competition in Colorado.
 It’s one of many recent examples of situations where AI art has outcompeted other forms of artwork.

-Artist Jason Allen created this piece using a software called Midjourney — a program that uses artificial intelligence and a huge database of reference
+Artist Jason Allen created this piece using a software called Midjourney—a program that uses artificial intelligence and a huge database of internet-sourced images to generate digital artwork.

 The software, and others like it, have become increasingly popular among both artists and non-artists.
 The algorithms have become advanced enough to replicate Renaissance-level master works of arts in a matter of minutes simply by typing in a few word prompts.